g-lalevee/apigee-acidt/README.md

 **:warning: Work in progress  :construction:**

-Ain't Deployment Tool - aka A(pigee) Int(egration) Deployment Tool - lets you deploy Apigee Integration configuration file. <BR>More about [Apigee Integration](https://cloud.google.com/apigee/docs/api-platform/integration/what-is-apigee-integration).
+Apigee acidt - aka Apigee Connection & Integration Deployment Tool - lets you deploy Apigee Connecyions and Integration configuration files. <BR>More about [Apigee Integration](https://cloud.google.com/apigee/docs/api-platform/integration/what-is-apigee-integration).

-Aintdeployer can be used as a commandline tool.
+Acidt can be used as a commandline tool.
 To use it as a CLI you can add it to your path:

 ```sh